 Jeremy Michael Reed currently lives in Columbia, Missouri with his wife and daughter.
-He works as an assistant professor of English at Westminster College where he teaches courses in creative writing, American literatures, and publishing, in addition to his work organizing the campus reading series and as faculty advisor for the campus literary magazine.
+He is an assistant professor of English at Westminster College where he teaches courses in creative writing, American literatures, and publishing, in addition to his work organizing the campus reading series and as faculty advisor for the campus literary magazine.

 He has presented his creative and scholarly work across the country, including at ASLE, the Louisville Conference, the New Orleans Poetry Festival, PAMLA, SAMLA, and elsewhere.
 Additionally, his work has been nominated for Best of the Net and multiple Pushcart Prizes, he's an alum of the Kenyon Review Writers Workshop, and he's received multiple fellowships and residencies.